Bulgaria Freelance Taxes: Detailed Breakdown

 And finally, let me reemphasize again that this info is only intended for a reasonably accurate estimation and planning; it's not enough for the actual accounting and tax reporting.
 If you actually move to Bulgaria, get yourself an accountant.

-If you're trying to find one, I can recommend Hristo Marinov: he's definitely on the same page re: freelance accounting (and as you can find out from the comments below, unfortunately there is a lot of confusion among accountants when it comes to freelancing, like when people are told they need to register as a Sole Trader, which is total nonsense for our use case), and he also speaks English and can work with clients from any part of Bulgaria.
+He speaks English and can work with clients from any part of Bulgaria.
 And as a really nice bonus, if you're into privacy and security, he has no issues using PGP-encrypted emails!
-It always bothered me when I have to send some sensitive documents to an accountant via email, because we have no control over how those emails are gonna be stored, and having them encrypted gives me some nice peace of mind.
+It always bothered me when I had to send some sensitive documents to an accountant via email, because we have no control over how those emails are gonna be stored, and having them encrypted gives me some nice peace of mind.
 Go find another accountant in Bulgaria who knows how to encrypt emails.

-And if your situation is not very straightforward (e.g. involves stock options, as discussed above), I'd also recommend talking to a lawyer first.
-I had a chance to speak with a number of lawyers at this point, and I found those guys to be the most helpful for freelance-related cases, as well as for cases involving trading stocks and other types of assets: www.taxmonkey.bg/en/home/.
+And if your situation is not straightforward (e.g. involves stock options as discussed above), I'd also recommend talking to a lawyer first.
+I had a chance to speak with a number of lawyers at this point, and I found these guys to be the most helpful for freelance-related cases, as well as for cases involving trading stocks and other types of assets: https://www.taxmonkey.bg/en/home/.
 They also speak English. (fwiw I'm not paid by them to advertise them here, just genuinely like their services)

 Conclusion